Mr. Brendan Symth, MLA

 - climate change and mountain tourism – potential impact of predicted climate change on tourism and mountain ecosystems.

-It is a priority for the research to provide results that are useful to organisations involved in management of mountain areas along with the tourism industry.
-The mountain tourism subprogram presents an opportunity to further develop and contribute to the Australian Alps Liaison Committee’s annual cooperative management program.
+Is is a priority for the research to provide results that are useful to organisations involved in management of mountain areas along with the tourism industry.
+The mountain tourism subprogram presents an opportunity to further develop and contribute to the AALC’s annual cooperative mangement program.

 |Agencies||Commonwealth||New South Wales||Australian Capital Territory||Victoria|